Jan 07,2023

 Another sign to watch out for is the texture of the bath bomb.
 If it feels unusually soft or crumbles easily, it may have lost its effectiveness.
 Bath bombs should have a firm texture that holds its shape until it comes into contact with water.
 If it falls apart easily or feels mushy, it’s a good indication that it has expired.

-Lastly, if you notice any mold or discoloration on the bath bomb, it’s best to discard it immediately.
-Mold growth can be harmful to your skin, and using a moldy bath bomb can lead to skin irritation or infections.
-Always prioritize your safety and avoid using bath bombs that show signs of mold or discoloration.
+If you notice mould or discolouration on the bath bomb, discard it immediately.
+Mould growth can be harmful to your skin, and using a mouldy bath bomb can lead to skin irritation or infections.
+Always prioritize your safety and avoid using bath bombs that show signs of mould or discolouration.

 Can You Extend The Shelf Life of a Bath Bomb?

-When it comes to storage, there are a few things you can do to extend the shelf life of a bath bomb.
+When it comes to storage, you can do a few things to extend the shelf life of a bath bomb.

 Use a location that is cool and dry

-If you have experience with essential oils, then you can follow the same basic principles for storage.
-Keep your prepared bath bombs in spaces that are cool and dry, away from direct sources of heat and water.
+If you have experience with essential oils, you can follow the same basic principles for storage.
+Keep your prepared bath bombs in cool and dry spaces away from direct sources of heat and water.

 Cupboards and drawers are recommended, as items placed there have a better chance of maintaining a balanced temperature.
-Heat can also have a detrimental effect on the citric acid and baking soda, reducing their effectiveness the hotter the bath bomb becomes.
+Heat can also harm the citric acid and baking soda, reducing their effectiveness the hotter the bath bomb becomes.

 Lock out moisture and oxygen